How to File an Appeal

 When do I have the right to ask for an appeal?

-You can appeal if you are not satisfied with the decision.
+You can appeal if you are not satisfied with our decision.
 You can also ask for an appeal if Community First denied payment of services in whole or in part.

 You may provide appeal information by phone, in writing, or in person.
-If you would like someone to file an appeal on your behalf, you may name a representative in writing by sending a letter containing his/her name to Community First.
+If you would like someone to file an appeal on your behalf, you may name a representative in writing by sending a letter containing their name to Community First.
 A doctor or other medical provider may be your representative.
+For more information, call Member Services at 1-800-434-2347.

 Can someone from Community First help me file an appeal?